-If a patient does not wish to be matched to the provider they are assigned to they must advise PCNB as soon as possible.
+If a patient does not wish to be matched to the provider they are assigned to, they must advise PCNB as soon as possible.
 A new registration will be opened on the date you contact us.
 It is important to note you do not maintain your spot in the list should you refuse to be matched with a provider.

-Yes, but those without a provider will be given a higher priority.
+Yes, but those without a provider will be matched first.

 Those who are leaving the province or no longer require a provider are encouraged to inform PCNB to remove their name from the list by e-mail.